teesar/2420-assignment-2/README.md

 # Creating New User

-To create a new user you'll be using the create-user file. **This file must be run with sudo or as root.**
+The create-user script is used to create a new user. **This file must be run with sudo or as root.**
 There are several flags you may use to customize the process.
+Each expects an argument if used.
 #### Command Flags
     -a <username>    **REQUIRED**
     -b <password>
     -c <shell>     *Will default to /bin/bash if not set -d <groups>    *Must be comma separated values with no spaces